Lux Docs

 Overview

 Lux Quasar is the consensus engine for the Lux network.
-It is a unified, leaderless, post-quantum protocol achieving sub-second 2-round finality with dual-certificate security (BLS12-381 aggregate signatures + Ringtail lattice-based threshold signatures).
-Quasar runs every chain in the Lux primary network -- Q, C, X, P -- and any dynamically registered subnet.
+It is a unified, leaderless, post-quantum protocol achieving sub-second 2-round finality with triple-certificate security (BLS12-381 aggregate signatures + Pulsar lattice-based threshold signatures + ML-DSA-65 identity signatures).
+All three paths run in parallel via TripleSignRound1.
+Quasar runs every chain in the Lux primary network -- Q, C, X, P -- and any dynamically registered chain.

-This is NOT Snow, Snowball, or Lux BFT.
-Quasar is an original consensus protocol built from first principles around Photonic Selection.
+This is an original consensus protocol built from first principles around Photonic Selection -- not derived from earlier metastable voting schemes.

 There are two code locations: